A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 The roller coaster is great fun when it is quiet.
 As you, and everyone else on the ride, control their own speed, your experience is greatly affected by other people.
 There are signs and multi language loudspeakers warning you that you are responsible for your own speed and you are not to run into the car in front.
 We can imagine it being a frustrating and miserable experience if you are stuck in a queue of people never being able to take your hands off of the brakes.

 We visited on a quiet Thursday afternoon when it was threatening rain and had the whole run to ourselves, we could go as fast or slow as we wanted!
 On our way back up however, we were treated to the sight of an elderly lady going around 2 mph down the steepest part of the descent, we were glad we were not behind her!
-The park will be much busier on the weekends and holidays so try and plan around this.

 Is the Alpine Coaster worth the money?

-This comes down to your personal experience and preference but for us it was a resounding yes!
+This comes down to your personal experience and preference but, for us it is a resounding yes!
 We had an absolute blast on the roller coaster and at the falls.
 It cost more than we would usually spend on such a short amount of time, but we had a great time!
 As we mentioned above, do try and get there at a quieter time as it would not be as fun if it was busy.

 Can I ride the coaster with someone else?
 I don’t want to drive myself!

 You can ride the Alpine coaster tandem, with one sitting in front of the other.
-The braking is easy and, by default, on.
+The braking is easy and, by default on.
 You accelerate by pushing the control lever away from you and brake by letting it come back.
 You can definitely make this someone else’s issue and ride with a friend but it was good fun driving yourself!

 Organised trips and tours including the Elephant Waterfall Linh Ẩn Temple and alpine coaster

-If you want to organise your holiday or exploration in advance and make the logistics someone else’s problem then you can easily arrange a tour around Da Lat and the surrounding countryside.
+If you want to organise your holiday or exploration in advance and make the logistics someone else’s problem then you can easily arrange a tour around Dalat and the surrounding countryside.
 All the attractions we talked about here are outside of the town but not a great distance from each other.
-You can book a tour inside the town, either with a group on a minibus or on the back of a bike with an easy rider.
+You can book a tour inside the town, either with a group in a minibus or on the back of a bike with an easy rider.
 Alternately you can get it all organised online via Get Your Guide:

-We hope you found all this useful, it is only a tiny fraction of the adventures you can get up to around Da Lat.
+We hope you found all this useful, it is only a tiny fraction of the adventures you can get up to around Dalat.
 If you have more time there is hiking, staying in other hill towns and tons more to explore.

 Thanks for reading,